Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Setting and preliminaries

 We follow the literature \cite{Meidner2008a,Meidner2007} and denote by $(x,u,\lambda)\in (\mathcal{W}\times \mathcal{U} \times \mathcal{W})$ a continuous solution of the extremal equations \eqref{eq:numerics:optcond}, by $(x_k,u_k,\lambda_k)\in (\mathcal{W}_k\times \mathcal{U}_k\times \mathcal{W}_k)$ and by $(x_{kh},u_{kh},\lambda_{kh})\in (\mathcal{W}_{kh}\times \mathcal{U}_{kh} \times \mathcal{W}_{kh})$ time and fully discrete solutions of the system described by \eqref{eq:semidiscretestate}, \eqref{eq:semidiscretegradient}, and \eqref{eq:semidiscreteadjoint}.
 The aim of goal oriented a posteriori error estimation is to derive error estimators $\eta_k$ and $\eta_h$ such that

 where $\eta_k$ approximates the time discretization error and $\eta_h$ approximates the space discretization error.
 A detailed derivation of the estimators is performed in \cite[Chapter 6]{Meidner2008a} and \cite{Meidner2007}.
 We briefly recall the main steps for the convenience of the reader and for later use.
 For more details, the interested reader is referred to the references above.
+Note that as we chose classical a priori control discretization, the discretization error of the control variable is included in the terms $\eta_k$ and $\eta_h$.
+If one chose a different control discretization, one could denote this term separately, cf.\ \cite{Meidner2007}.

 In order to obtain computable error estimators, besides the solution triple $\xi:=(x,u,\lambda)$, a second triple of variables $\chi:=(v,q,z)$ has to be considered, to which we will refer as secondary variables.
 If $I(x,u)$ does not involve point evaluations in time, these secondary variables solve on the continuous level the linear system